What is an HMO licence?

 Each council has the power to introduce additional licensing but should only be introduced if a significant proportion of the HMOs are being poorly managed and are giving rise, or likely to give rise, to problems affecting the occupiers or members of the public.

 The local authority is likely to do this in areas with low housing demand and areas with significant and ongoing problems due to anti- social behaviour.
-This type of licence will last for maximum 5 years and will be reviewed regularly.
+This type of licence will last for maximum of 5 years and will be reviewed regularly.

 What does it mean for you as a Landlord?